GHDDI-AILab/Targeting2019-nCoV/docs/drug_candidates.md

 ## 2019-nCoV drug discovery community effort

  Current worldwide research effort against 2019-nCoV including clinical and preclinical studies and drug candidates suggested from these studies are provided here.
 We also include our initial data anlaysis results from previous antiviral drug discovery studies to facilitate such effort.
-We seek experts' opinion and efforts to further validate those candidates, which will be continuously re-defined/selected based on their prior data on nCoV related viruses and newly generated data on nCoV.
+We seek experts' opinion and efforts to further validate these candidates, which will be continuously re-defined and selected based on their prior data on 2019-nCoV related viruses and newly generated data on 2019-nCoV.

 ### 2019-nCoV Clinical Trials registration list